Concor

-Concor Holdings (Proprietary) Limited. is a South African construction and mining services company.
-It is active throughout Southern Africa, involved in mining, civil engineering, building and road projects.
+Concor Holdings (Proprietary) Limited is a South African construction and mining services company.
+It is active throughout Southern Africa, involved in civil engineering, buildings, roads and mining projects.
 Concor returned as an independent brand in late 2016.

 Company history

 Origin

-Dr F. Piccini, the original founder of Construction Corporation, registered the company in Johannesburg on 28 April 1948.
+Engineer Fernando Piccinini, the original founder of Construction Corporation, registered the company in Johannesburg on 28 April 1948.
 The other four founding members were M. Barnabo, B. Chiozzi, U. Mantelli and V. Cini.
 The original name Construction Corporation was finally shortened to CONCOR.
-Dr Piccinni was originally a chairman of Ferrocemento, an Italian construction giant and the emerging Concor received its technical support initially from there.
+Eng.
+Piccinini was originally a chairman of Ferrocemento, an Italian construction giant and the emerging Concor received its technical support initially from there.

 Initial projects

 The company's first major project was the construction of the Rand Sports Stadium in Johannesburg followed by contracts for the Pretoria and Johannesburg power stations.
 Another initial project was the Storms River bridge which was designed by Dr. Riccardo Morandi of Rome, this bridge was for many years the highest and longest single span bridge in South Africa.